oferei/json-gate/README.md

 Applies only to instances of type `'array'`.

-This attribute indicates that all items in an array instance must be unique (contains no two identical values).
+Indicates that all items in the array instance must be unique (contains no two identical values).

-Not supported yet.

 ### minLength